 Doc Ready is a useful online tool that supports young people when they discuss their mental health with a doctor for the first time.
 A range of information and advice regarding what to expect is available and a buildable online checklist is also accessible to help people be prepared when they see their doctor.

-Dorset Family Information Service provides free and impartial information including childcare, schools, activities and services for children, young people and families.
+Dorset Family Information Service provides FREE impartial information.
+Subjects include childcare, schools, activities and services for children, young people and families.

 Tel: 01305 221066